MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/concepts-update-orchestration.md

   - **Run**:
     - All stages were detected as `Skipped` by the system.
 - **Stopped**: All levels of an update run can be stopped.
 There are two possibilities for entering a stopped state:
   - You stop the update run, at which point update run stops tracking all operations.
-If an operation was already initiated by update run (for example, a cluster upgrade is in progress), then that operation is not aborted for that individual cluster.
+If an operation was already initiated by update run (for example, a cluster upgrade is in progress), then that operation isn't aborted for that individual cluster.
-  - If a failure is encountered during the update run (for example upgrades failed on one of the clusters), the entire update run enters into a stop state and operated are not attempted for any subsequent cluster in the update run.
+  - If a failure is encountered during the update run (for example upgrades failed on one of the clusters), the entire update run enters into a stopped state.
+Operations are not attempted for any subsequent cluster in the update run.
-- **Failed**: A failure to upgrade a cluster will result in the following actions:
+- **Failed**: A failure to upgrade a cluster results in the following actions:
   - Marks the `MemberUpdateStatus` as `Failed` on the member cluster.
   - Marks all parents (group -> stage -> run) as `Failed` with a summary error message.
   - Stops the update run from progressing any further.